Email Policy

 Internal Blacklist (non-DNSBL)

-We do not provide a public list of permanently blocked hosts, but local users may request if a specific hostmark is blocked.
+We do not provide a public list of permanently blocked hosts or IP's, but local users may request information of if a specific blocking is in place.

 Mailing/Mail-out lists

-• Lists that are not full "opt-in" lists will be blocked when brought to our attention, regardless of if they have a working opt-out or not.
+Lists that are not fully "opt-in" will be blocked when brought to our attention for abuses, regardless of if they have a working opt-out or not.

-• Lists that do not honor or offer unsubscribe options will also be blocked if brought to our attention by our members.
+Lists that were opt-in but do not honor or offer unsubscribe options will also be blocked if brought to our attention by our members.

-• All inbound and non authenticated outbound messages are checked by multiple Anti-virus Scanners - their definition databases are updated hourly.
+All messages are checked by multiple Anti-Virus Scanners - their definition databases are updated hourly.

 Anti-Spam Checks

-• Low scored, or suspected spam or malware, has the Subject modified to [**SPAM**] with the original message attached to a warning notice.
-This means the recipient usually must take extra steps to view the suspect message, before opening them, please read the spam warning message in detail for further information as to why it was classified as spam.
+Low scored, or suspected spam, has the Subject modified to [**SPAM**] with the original message attached to a warning notice.
+This means the recipient usually must take extra steps to view the suspect message, before opening them, they should read the spam warning in detail for information as to why it was classified as spam.
 Click here for an example.

-• Spam messages also have hidden headers added to the message which includes the total score, the matched rules and their individual scores, as well as a X-Spam flag which allows you to set up your personal junk mail filter in your local mail client if you so wish.
+They also have hidden headers added to the message which includes an overall spam score, the matched rules and their individual scores, one of the headers added a X-Spam flag which allows you to set up your personal junk mail filter in your local mail client if you so wish.
+IMAP and Webmail users already have this configured.

 Example...